shorepine/tulipcc/docs/tulip_flashing.md

 esptool.py write_flash 0x0 build/tulip.bin
 ```

-You may need to restart Tulip after the flash, bt Tulip should now just turn on whenever you connect USB or power it on.
+You may need to restart Tulip after the flash, but Tulip should now just turn on whenever you connect USB or power it on.

 To build and flash going forward, without modifying the filesystem: